What Warren Buffett Looks for in a Company

 - The emergency service division of a county in Washington is the best at providing disaster management, response and recovery efforts for all agencies within its' service territory because of its skilled people and emergency response equipment.

 Let's go back to the fictitious networking event from the beginning.
-I said you needed to be able to answer the question "What is your company best at" within 30 seconds.
+Earlier, we said you needed to be able to answer the question "What is your company best at" within 30 seconds.
 It's time to try it again using the formula below.

 FORMULA FOR A COMPETITIVE ADVANTAGE

 A statement that explains what your company is best at.Your business name + What you are best at + Why